MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedStates/how-to-reconcile-bank-accounts.md

     >  If needed, you can also use the **Bank Rec.
 Worksheet** page to view the **Bank Reconciliation Comments** card or the **Bank Reconciliation** card.

 ## To post a bank reconciliation
-You can post bank reconciliation if you have reconciled the bank accounts in the **Bank Rec.
+You can post bank reconciliation if you have reconciled the bank accounts on the **Bank Rec.
 Worksheet** page.
 After the bank reconciliation has been posted a bank account statement is created and can be viewed on the bank account card.

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Bank Account Reconciliations**, and then choose the related link.
 2. Choose the bank account reconciliation that you want to post, and then choose the **Edit** action.